 Leah and Antony discuss navigating all the complexities of the pandemic and how being a good relative is core to making decisions to protect ourselves and each other.
 Antony shares what went into his decision to require vaccines for all the workers in the community health clinic he leads.

-Plus, producer KBFT Chaz Wagoner checks in with Melissa Wright, Behavioral Health Supervisor at the Bois Fort Band, to hear about handling anxiety, depression, and destigmatizing the need for mental health care.
+Plus, producer KBFT Chaz Wagner checks in with Melissa Wright, Behavioral Health Supervisor at the Bois Fort Band, to hear about handling anxiety, depression, and destigmatizing the need for mental health care.

 Dr. Antony Stately is the CEO of the Native American Community Clinic.